mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 dress provides Protection +1 which stacks with other armor worn over the top.
-Enhanced field dress is not entirely impervious to airborne chemical agents but does provide DM+1 to resist the effects of skin- absorbed agents.
+Enhanced field dress is not entirely impervious to airborne chemical agents but does provide DM+1 to resist the effects of skin-absorbed agents.
 The wearer needs an enclosed helmet or breathing system to receive this protection from airborne agents but would benefit from it when dashing through a contaminated area without breathing, or in